im-neiru/rsbuild-plugin-wasmpack/README.md

 - `output` (string): The directory where the generated `.wasm` package will be placed.

-- `target` (string): The WebAssembly target [see all supported target by wasm-pack](https://rustwasm.github.io/wasm-pack/book/commands/build.html#target).
+- `target` (string): The WebAssembly target. [see all supported target by wasm-pack](https://rustwasm.github.io/wasm-pack/book/commands/build.html#target).